TarunSin/Getting-and-Cleaning-Data/README.md

 >5 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Project Information
 * Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a folder on this project's git directory, Ex.
-D:\Getting-and-Cleaning-Data---Animesh\UCI HAR Dataset\
+D:\Getting-and-Cleaning-Data\UCI HAR Dataset\
 * run_analysis.R into Ex.
-D:\Getting-and-Cleaning-Data---Animesh\
+D:\Getting-and-Cleaning-Data\